21cmfast/21cmFAST/joss-paper/paper.md

-Amongst practitioners in the field of 21cm cosmology, the `21cmFAST` program has become the *de facto* standard for such semi-analytic simulators.
+Amongst practitioners in the field of 21cm cosmology, the `21cmFAST` program has become the *de facto* standard for such semi-numerical simulators.
 `21cmFAST` [@mesinger2007,@mesinger2010] is a high-performance C code that uses the excursion set formalism [@furlanetto2004] to identify regions of ionized hydrogen atop a cosmological density field evolved using